 In Yemen, multiple political factions operate their own militias in addition to security forces from Saudi Arabia and the UAE.
 Terrorist groups have a limited presence.
 There have been no recent incidents, aside from those linked to Houthi operations.
-The general situation in Yemen is primarily a consideration for operations close to the Yemeni coast or for port calls in the country.
+The operation of such forces in Yemen is primarily a consideration for operations close to the Yemeni coast or for port calls in the country where local political disputes might include limited actions against merchant ships.